-We Prepare Students for the Real World
+We Prepare Students for Their Careers

 At Sora, we help our students make a better, more informed choice about their next career step–be it college, a job, research, grad-school, or anything else they choose.

 We’re intentional about putting student interests first and using them to create projects for students to learn real skills.
+They explore what interests them first–once they’ve narrowed down a few areas they want to dive deep into, we work with them to increase their understanding of the subjects and build portfolios of projects and work.

 From new forms of assessment, to giving students real agency to make their own academic decisions, we’ve designed our school to accelerate students toward their wildest dreams.